Quebec immigration programs

 Validated Job Offer

-If a Quebec employer wishes to hire a foreign national, they may be eligible to extend the foreign national a job offer which has been officially validated by MIDI.
-A validated job offer is a strong advantage in the Quebec Skilled Worker (QSW) program as it gives its holder either 8 points (if the job is located in the Montreal region) or 10 points (if the position is located outside the Montreal region).
+If a Quebec employer wishes to hire a foreign national, they may be eligible to extend the foreign national job offer which has been officially validated by MIFI.
+To obtain a validated job offer, the employer must provide proof of their efforts to hire a Quebec resident before hiring foreign talent.
+A validated job offer is a strong advantage in the Skilled Worker Selection Program (SWSP) as it gives the applicant 50 points.

 Job Position Requirements: